Geoscience

 Pre-requisites: GEOS 528.

-This course focuses on the design and implementation of geographic information system database structures.
+Focuses on the design and implementation of geographic information system database structures.
 Emphasis is on the construction and analysis of contemporary and legacy vector structures, with basic exploration of raster structures.
-The course includes hands-on GIS work in the lab.
+Includes hands-on GIS work in the lab.

 GEOS 548.
 GEOGRAPHIC INFORMATION SYSTEMS III.
 5 Credits.